-Stephen Robert Loken of Norway, 42, known as Robert, recently spent 601 days hiking the entire Ming Dynasty (1368-1644) Great Wall, which spans approximately 3,728 miles (6000km).
-To do so, he had to overcome extreme temperatures, ranging from a scorching 109oF (43oC) to a frigid -9oF (-23oC), face poisonous scorpions, venomous snakes, ferocious dogs and trudge through desert, forest, and tundra.
+Stephen Robert Loken of Norway, 42, recently spent 601 days hiking the entire Ming Dynasty (1368-1644) Great Wall, which spans approximately 3,728 miles (6000km).
+To do so, he had to overcome extreme temperatures, ranging from a scorching 109oF (43oC) to a frigid -9oF (-23oC), face poisonous scorpions, venomous snakes, ferocious dogs and trudge through desert, forest and tundra.

-While many people have walked the Ming Dynasty Great Wall, Robert was the first person in the world to complete the entire route from Jiayuguan, in Gansu Province, to Dandong, in Liaoning Province.
-Robert says all others have stopped at Shanhaiguan, in Hebei Province, missing the route’s last quarter.
+While many people have walked the Ming Dynasty Great Wall, Loken was the first person in the world to complete the entire route from Jiayuguan, in Gansu Province, to Dandong, in Liaoning Province.
+Loken claimed all others have stopped at Shanhaiguan, in Hebei Province, missing the route’s last quarter.

 Walking this route had been a dream of his since age 19, after walking Hadrian’s Wall in Northern England.
 At a youth hostel, he spotted six pictures of the Great Wall of China with the text: “The other wall”.
-To him, this dream was worth selling his house and belongings, quitting his job as an IT-Consultant, and leaving his hometown for nearly two years.
+To him, this aspiration was worth selling his house and belongings, quitting his job as an IT-consultant, and leaving his hometown for nearly two years.

 Read more about Robert’s journey on his blog The Great Walker.